-- Inform parent/carer
+- Inform parent/carer.

-- Carry out risk assessment to prevent further incidents
+- Carry out risk assessment to prevent further incidents.

-- Counselling for child if appropriate
+- Counselling for child if appropriate.

-- Disciplinary action for staff member
+- Disciplinary action for staff member.

-Follow advice on securing and preserving evidence until the relevant agency can review it
+Follow advice on securing and preserving evidence until the relevant agency can review it.

-If material or activity found to be illegal, allow relevant agencies to carry out their investigation www.ceop.police.uk
+If material or activity found to be illegal, allow relevant agencies to carry out their investigation.

-Debrief on e-safety incident
+Debrief on e-safety incident.

-Review policies, procedures, technical tools and monitoring methods
+Review policies, procedures, technical tools, and monitoring methods.